-Noah Spiegel, MFA
+Noah Spiegel, MFA, CNC

-Director of Operations
+Senior Director of Operations

 Noah Spiegel joined the Urban Green Lab team in April 2020 as Director of Operations.
-Born in Brooklyn, NY, he grew up in Portland, ME and moved to Nashville in 2012.
-He started his career as a stage manager for theatre, ballet, symphony and opera, and over the course of his career has lived or worked in over 41 states.
+Born in Brooklyn, NY, he grew up in Portland, ME, and moved to Nashville in 2012.
+He started his career as a stage manager for theatre, ballet, symphony, and opera, and over the course of his career has lived or worked in over 41 states.

 Noah’s stage management career includes productions at some of the nation’s leading arts institutions.
 Highlights include Die Fledermaus directed by the late comedy legend Charles Nelson Reilly (The Dallas Opera); and working with Stephen Sondheim on the revival of the celebrated Live from Lincoln Center production of A Little Night Music whose cast included Jeremy Irons, Juliet Stevenson, Claire Bloom, and Anna Kendrick, directed by Scott Ellis and choreographed by Susan Stroman (NYC Opera).

-He is a champion for inclusion, diversity, equity and access.
+He is a champion for inclusion, diversity, equity, and access.
 From 2010-12, he served on the Leadership Team for Tulsa Regional Chamber’s Tulsa Young Professionals (TYPros) Diversity Crew, leading diversity and inclusion initiatives for the nation’s largest YP organization.
 He helped to develop the nation’s first sensory-friendly opera program with Vanderbilt’s TRIAD program (The Treatment and Research Institute for Autism Spectrum Disorders) and is a graduate of Metro Arts’ REAL: Racial Equity in Arts Leadership program.

 Tulsa Business Journal named Noah as one of 2009’s “40 Under 40” Professionals to Watch.
 In 2010, he was named “The Visionary” by Tulsa People Magazine for their article Change Agents in Tulsa.
 He has spoken at or served on panels for the National Endowment for the Arts, OPERA America, Metro Arts, Arts and Business Council of Greater Nashville, and Americans for the Arts.